 - Local ambition to meet the challenge of climate change is stepping up.
 In some cases, new initiatives are already working to accelerate the move to a sustainable future, ahead of national 2050 climate change targets.

 - Even without statutory obligations and sizable resources, local commitment to change has manifested in early action.
 This could be harnessed to support transition, improve the quality of homes, tackle fuel poverty and realise the economic benefits that are important for local areas.

 - Key strategic decisions on energy networks could be much better informed by an open local area energy planning dialogue enabled by local government.
 This could include gas, electricity, etc and heat network operators with industry more widely and engaging local people and communities.
 This needs to recognise and manage the risks of an emerging patchwork of distinct local energy system designs.

 - While there is a high degree of uncertainty around the costs, benefits and risks of decarbonising heat, a positive whole system and well-planned approach could save the UK billions of pounds compared to business as usual.

 - There is increasing awareness in local areas of the potential role of hydrogen in future energy systems and the need to consider this as a decarbonisation option for heat.

 - Local areas see the opportunity for innovation across energy generation, supply, storage, and use and management, including heating at home.
-Historically they have focussed on deployment of individual technology solutions, however there is growing understanding of the role of real world innovation environments in helping to accelerate innovative new heating products, services and business models to market.
+Historically they have focussed on deployment of individual technology solutions, however, there is a growing understanding of the role of real-world innovation environments in helping to accelerate innovative new heating products, services and business models to market.